BoredGirlETH/Longevity-News/README.md

-# Bryan Johnson Longevity Agent
+# Longevity News AI Agent

 A **Next.js** project that parses Bryan Johnson’s latest tweets, longevity-related news, and personal metrics, then displays them in a structured format.
 This agent is hardcoded to focus on Bryan’s health data, dietary protocols, and lifestyle experiments.